Snapped: Synopsis

 The series features non-fiction narratives of people who have committed murder or attempted murder or have been accused of committing or attempting to commit murder.
 Often the target is the individual's spouse.
-The program is edited in a documentary style, using a central voice-over narration by actress Jody Flader, as well as interviews with people in possession of first-hand knowledge of the case, including law-enforcement officials, lawyers, journalists, friends and family members of both the victims and the accused, and at times the criminals or victims themselves.
+The program is edited in a documentary style, using a central voice-over narration by actress Jody Flader, as well as interviews with people in possession of first-hand knowledge of the case, including law enforcement officials, lawyers, journalists, friends and family members of both the victims and the accused, and at times the criminals or victims themselves.
 A few rare episodes during the series run have centered on male perpetrators, while a larger number of episodes have featured men who conspired with the central female perpetrator in the crime.

 Production

-Snapped first aired on August 6, 2004, with the pilot episode, "Celeste Beard Johnson" The series is currently in its thirty-first season of production at Jupiter Entertainment.
+Snapped first aired on August 6, 2004, with the pilot episode, "Celeste Beard Johnson" The series is currently in its thirty-third season of production at Jupiter Entertainment.

 Actresses Laura San Giacomo and Ronnie Farer narrated the first and second seasons, respectively.
 Sharon Martin took the role of narrator in its third season, with a distinctive and pronounced oral cadence.
 She acquired an additional credit as a supervising producer of the series.
 In February 2018, Martin announced she would no longer narrate the series.
 The new narrator is actress Jody Flader, according to the end-of-episode credits and Flader's web site.

 In October 2020, Oxygen announced—in celebration of the series' 500th episode—it would air a two-week experience, billed as "Snapped: The Killer Women Event."
 The event will include original pilot episode and a never-before-seen episode.
 The event culminated in the airing of the 500th episode, focusing on the murder of Randy Sheridan, on November 22, 2020.

+Season 34 kicked off with a two-hour episode about Sharee Miller.
+This aired on 12 May 2024, and was a follow-up to a Season 2 episode.

 Episodes

-A complete list of Snapped episodes: